aguerrero232/cyber-sec-mock-company-assesment/part-2-naro-vulnerabilities/README.md

   * ideas?
   * hire a security guard

-* there aren't any offical logs of who enters the NARO office at any time
+* there aren't any official logs of who enters the NARO office at any time
   * log entries, manually by hand and digitally (with key card)

 ___